-Adhd homework battles may be a common occurrence in your household…I know getting my ADHD kiddos to do their homework can be – to say the least-extremely challenging.
-I have learned a lot – and continue to learn, but I do have some great adhd homework tips that have really worked for us.
+Homework battles may be a common occurrence in your household…I know getting homework done with ADHD can be – to say the least-extremely challenging.
+I have learned a lot – and continue to learn, but I do have some great ADHD homework tips that have really worked for us.

-Over the past 5 or 6 years, homework stress and adhd homework battles have been a real thing for us.
+Over the past 5 or 6 years, homework battles have been a real thing for us.
 My ADHD kiddos, now 10 and 12, have given me lots of opportunities for learning how to handle difficult homework dilemmas.

 Our homework issues have included: chronically forgetting homework, lying about and avoiding homework, forgetting needed supplies at school, not knowing what the assignments are, resisting writing homework assignments in planner, forgetting planners at school, and last, but certainly not least, resisting big projects or long writing assignments.

-Whether your kids are just starting with homework or you’ve waged a few wars over homework, yourself, here’s our best adhd homework tips.
+Whether your kids are just starting with homework or you’ve waged a few wars over homework, yourself, here’s our best tips for how to help an adhd child focus on homework.
 Read on – maybe there is one you have not tried!

 1. Communicate with teachers